argoproj-labs/hera/docs/user-guides/script-annotations.md

 we can use `my_artifact` as normal Python inside the function, so the function will return `"hello world"`, which will be printed to stdout.

-### Function parameter name aliasing

-Script annotations can work on top of the `RunnerScriptConstructor` for name aliasing of function parameters, in particular to allow a public `kebab-case` parameter, while using a `snake_case` Python function parameter.

 ## Outputs

-> Note: Output annotations are only supported when used with the `RunnerScriptConstructor`.
+> Note: Output annotations are currently only supported when used with the `RunnerScriptConstructor`.

-There are two ways to specify output Artifacts and Parameters.
+Artifacts and Parameters behave very similarly for Outputs when using Annotations with Script Runner templates.
+There are two ways to specify them as outputs.

 ### Function return annotations

-Function return annotations can be used to specify the output type information for output Artifacts and Parameters, and the function should return a value or tuple.
+Function return annotations specify the output type information for output Artifacts and Parameters, and the function should return a single value or tuple.
 An example can be seen [here](../examples/workflows/scripts/script_annotations_outputs.md).

-For a simple hello world output artifact example we currently have:
+For a simple hello world output artifact example using an inline script we have:

 ```python
 @script(outputs=Artifact(name="hello-artifact", path="/tmp/hello_world.txt"))